Pure Connection Formulation, Twistors and the Chase for a Twistor Action for General Relativity

-\paragraph{Urbantke metric} \mbox{} \\ We explained how Einstein equations can be stated in an essentially chiral way, ie in terms of $\su(2)$-valued fields.
+In the above, we explained how Einstein equations can be stated in an essentially chiral way, i.e in terms of $\su(2)$-valued fields.
 This general principle underlies any chiral formulation of gravity.
 However this was still very classical in spirit as we considered the metric as the fundamental field.
-We now describe an essential observation due to Urbantke \cite{Urbantke:1984eb} that allows to obtain a metric as a derived object from chiral (ie $su(2)$-valued) fields.
+We now describe an essential observation due to Urbantke \cite{Urbantke:1984eb} that allows to obtain a metric as a derived object from chiral (i.e $su(2)$-valued) fields.

-Suppose that we have a $\su(2)$-valued 2-forms $B$, using a basis of $\su(2)$, $\left\{\gt_i\right\}_{i\in 1,2,3}$, this gives us a triplet of real 2-form $\{ B^i\}_{i \in 1,2,3}$, such that $B= B^i\gt_i$
+Suppose that we have a $\su(2)$-valued 2-forms $\bdB$, using a basis of $\su(2)$, $\left(\gs_i\right)_{i\in 1,2,3}$, this gives us a triplet of real 2-form $\left(B^i\right)_{i \in 1,2,3}$, such that $\bdB= B^i\gs_i$

-Now, given such a triplet of 2-forms $\{ B^i\}_{i \in 1,2,3}$, there is a unique conformal structure that makes the triplet ($B^1,B^2,B^3$) self-dual.
-We will refer to this conformal structure as the Urbantke metric associated with $B$ and write it as $\tilde{g}_{\text{ (B)}}$.
+Now, given such a triplet of 2-forms $\left(B^i\right)_{i \in 1,2,3}$, there is a unique conformal structure that makes the triplet $\left(B^1,B^2,B^3\right)$ self-dual.
+We will refer to this conformal structure as the Urbantke metric associated with $\bdB$ and write it as $\tilde{g}_{\text{ (B)}}$.
 There is even a way to make this conformal structure explicit through Urbantke formula \cite{Urbantke:1984eb},

 Obviously, if the $B$'s do not span a 3 dimensional vector-space this cannot hold.
-In fact the "metric" \eqref{Urbantke metric} will then be degenerated in the sense that it will not be invertible.
-A more precise statement, again from \cite{Urbantke:1984eb}, is the following: given the triplet of two forms ($B^1,B^2,B^3$), defines the conformal "internal metric" $\tilde{X}^{ij} = B^i \wedge B^j \big/d^4x $ then Urbantke metric $\tilde{g}_{\text{ (B)}}$ is invertible if and only if $\tilde{X}$ is.
+In fact the `metric' \eqref{Chiral Formulations of GR - Fundations: Urbantke metric} will then be degenerated in the sense that it will not be invertible.
+A more precise statement, again from \cite{Urbantke:1984eb}, is the following: given the triplet of two forms $\left(B^1,B^2,B^3\right)$, defines the conformal `internal metric' $\tilde{X}^{ij} = B^i \wedge B^j/ d^4x $ then Urbantke metric $\tilde{g}_{\text{ (B)}}$ is invertible if and only if $\tilde{X}$ is.
 When Urbantke metric is invertible $\tilde{X}$ is just the metric on the space of self-dual 2-forms given by wedge product.